vrm-c/vrm.dev/content/en/docs/univrm/programming/univrm_use_blendshape.md

 * Eye Gaze control (if eye gaze movements are controlled by BlendShape)
 * Emotions

 A BlendShape set first may be overwritten with followed BlendShapes so it turns out that the specified expression is not actually shown.
-In order to solve this issue, it is necessary to centralize the management of the BlendShape control.

-For `SetValues`, it can merge multiple BlendShapes without concerning overwritten issues so the specified expression can then be generated correctly.
+In order to address this issue, we can use `SetValues` function to merge multiple BlendShapes into a specified expression while the BlendShape overwriting can be avoided.

 Blink example: